Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

          You are now free to make lightning payments - as mentioned your lightning node will need to have the necessary liquidity.

          .. tip:: You can delete Zeus and/or LNbits without ever losing the sats.
 They will remain on your node.

-   .. group-tab:: Alby

-   #.
-Placeholder

-.. tip:: All of the above instructions will work with accounts created without using the **Superuser account** - the only drawback is that you will not be able to allocate/deallocate satoshis within the LNbits interface.
+.. tip:: All of the above instructions will work with accounts created without using the **Superuser account** - the only drawback is that you will not be able to allocate satoshis within the LNbits interface.

 .. _rtl: